packit/packit.dev/content/docs/CLI/_index.md

 If none of the above work for you, try running it in a container from our Fedora based image.
-It contains packit installed from `main` branch, i.e. the same you'd get by pip installing from Github.
+It contains packit installed from `main` branch, i.e. the same you'd get by pip installing from GitHub.

     $ podman run -ti --rm -v $PWD:/src:z quay.io/packit/packit bash
     $ packit